globocom/GloboNetworkAPI/docs/vip-request/url-api-v3-vip-request/put.rst

 /api/v3/vip-request/[vip_request_ids]/

-where **vip_request_ids** is the identifier of vip request.
+where **vip_request_ids** are the identifiers of vip requests.
 It can use multiple ids separated by semicolons.

 Example with Parameter IDs: